Bob Waterfield

-Robert Stanton Waterfield (July 26, 1920 – March 25, 1983) was an American professional football player and coach.
-A skilled player, he played in the National Football League (NFL) for eight seasons, primarily as a quarterback, but also as a safety, kicker, punter and sometimes return specialist with the Cleveland / Los Angeles Rams.
+Robert Stanton Waterfield (July 26, 1920 – March 25, 1983) was an American professional football player and coach in the National Football League (NFL).
+A skilled player, he played in the NFL for eight seasons, primarily as a quarterback, but also as a safety, kicker, punter and sometimes return specialist with the Cleveland / Los Angeles Rams.
 He played college football for the UCLA Bruins.
 He was inducted into the Pro Football Hall of Fame in 1965.
 His No. 7 jersey was retired by the Rams in 1952.
 He was also a motion picture actor and producer.

 Born in Elmira, New York, Waterfield moved to Los Angeles as an infant.
 He played college football for the UCLA Bruins in 1941, 1942, and 1944.
 In 1942, he led UCLA to a Pacific Coast Conference championship and its first Rose Bowl and was selected as the quarterback on the All-Pacific Coast team.

-From 1945 to 1952, he played quarterback for the Cleveland Rams in the National Football League (NFL).
+From 1945 to 1952, he played quarterback for the Cleveland Rams in the NFL.
 He led the Rams to NFL championships in 1945 and 1951 and was selected as the NFL's most valuable player in 1945.
 He was the first-team All-Pro quarterback in 1945, 1946, and 1949.
 Known as one of the best passers, punters, and kickers in the NFL, he set NFL career place-kicking records with 315 extra points and 60 field goals, as well as a single-season record with 54 extra points in 1950, and a single-game record with five field goals in a game.

 Waterfield was married to movie actress Jane Russell from 1943 to 1968.
 During the 1950s, Waterfield also worked in the motion picture business, initially as an actor and later as a producer.
 He remained involved in football as an assistant coach during the 1950s and served as the head coach of the Rams from 1960 to 1962.

-Early years
+Early life

 Waterfield was born in Elmira, New York, in 1920, the son of Staton "Jack" Waterfield (1891–1930) and Frances (Gallagher) Waterfield (1895–1963).
 In approximately 1921, his family moved to Los Angeles and settled in Van Nuys in the San Fernando Valley.
 In 1930, when Waterfield was nine years old, his father, who had become the owner and manager of Van Nuys Transfer and Storage Company, died.
 Waterfield attended Van Nuys High School where he was a star football player.